If you’re looking to start a nonprofit organization, it is by no means an easy ordeal.

 Pro tip: Once you have a team in place, your job is not done!
 You also need to make sure the team you put so much effort into recruiting stays with your organization.
 For that, develop a retention strategy.
-The document does not have to be elaborate.
+However, the document does not have to be elaborate.
 Simply write down the nonprofit’s employee retention goals, strategies, and activities for the year.

 Familiarize yourself with the vast array of systems and tools at your disposal – from fundraising platforms to CRMs to task managers and more.
 But don’t get too far down the rabbit hole – all of this can be overwhelming at the start.
 You don’t need every tool on the face of Earth to do good work, but investing in a key few can help you hit the ground running.

-If you haven’t already (and if you need/want) to have a physical space, now is the time to find one.
+If you haven’t already (and if you need/want to have a physical space), now is the time to find one.
 It’s likely that you’ll need to have some form of physical presence in the form of an office space or service area where volunteers or staff members can work.
 At the very least, you’ll need a P.O. box so you can receive mail.

 There is a multitude of funding models to choose from – which can create some confusion.
 Even then, some nonprofits can feel ‘stuck’ and limited in their options.

 There are many donation software out there, and not using one can make online fundraising quite inefficient or even impossible.
 It’s important to choose one that is simple for you to set up and manage, is within your budget, and offers a smooth donation experience to your donors.
-You are looking for a long-lasting option here so as to not miss out on any potential donations at the very start of your fundraising efforts.

 Individual donors can make one-time or recurring donations.
 They also give in a variety of ways: online and offline, through events, auctions, planned giving, peer-to-peer fundraising, and more.